MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 Adaptive window cross-correlation technique (AWCCT)
 ===================================================

-The AWCCT is signal processing technique for phase-detection probe signals in high-velocity air-water flows.
+The AWCCT is a signal processing technique for phase-detection probe signals in high-velocity air-water flows.
 The code was developed by Matthias Kramer (UNSW Canberra, [ORCID](https://orcid.org/0000-0001-5673-2751)) and Daniel Valero (IHE Delft, [ORCID](http://orcid.org/0000-0002-7127-7547)).
 It includes the following features:

 - Novel technique for processing dual-tip phase-detection probe signals in air-water flows.